KurtJacobson/site/docs/python/move_widgets.md

-## Using the mouse to move widgets in GTK+
+### Introduction

-Here is a simple example demonstrating how one can move GTK+ widgets with the mouse.
+A simple example demonstrating how to move GTK+ widgets with the mouse.

-We use the 'motion-notify' event to update the widget position.
-Before moving get the widgets size and position as well as its parents container size and check to make sure it does not get moved outside of its containers bounds.
+### Synopsis

+!!! note
+    To avoid having to take into account window border offsets, we use the change in position of the pointer rather than the absolute position for determining how much to move the widget.
+This is extremely important for making the code work reliably with different window managers and window types.

+On _button_press_event_ (called once at drag begin) get the initial location of the pointer and calculate the maximum change in position of the widget such that is will not be moved outside of the border of its parent window.

+On _motion-notify_event_ (called during drag motion) calculate the change in position of the pointer and determine the position to move the widget to, taking into account that the widget must not exceed the bounds of its parent.

 ### Result